coral-xyz/anchor/docs/src/pages/docs/hello-world.md

 ---
 title: Hello World
-description: Anchor - Helle World
+description: Anchor - Hello World
 ---

 To initialize a new project, simply run: